ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/deleting-entities.dotnet.markdown

 {CODE-TABS/}

 {NOTE: Concurrency on Delete}
-In this overload, the Delete() method will not do any change vector based concurrency checks because the change vector for 'employees/1' is unknown
+In this overload, the Delete() method will not do any change vector based concurrency checks because the change vector for 'employees/1' is unknown.
 {NOTE/}

 {INFO:Information}